melanierogan/kick-it/README.md

 # kick-it

 Can I kick it?
-Yes you can (as soon as this project is ready anyway)
+If you can oauth via Spotify, yes you can

 ## Aims